 Your application is valid for 12 months from the date you are admitted, or receive your acceptance, to the University.
 If you have any questions about applying or want to know more about the degree program you’re interested in, admission counselors are only a phone call or email away at (888) 442-8372 Option 2 or firstname.lastname@example.org.

 After you apply and receive your acceptance to the University, you enroll by choosing a tuition plan, or enrollment option.
-For undergraduate degree seekers, those options are the Comprehensive Tuition Plan and the Per Credit Tuition Plan.
+For undergraduate degree seekers, those options are the Full-Time Flat Rate Tuition Plan and the Per Credit Tuition Plan.
 For graduate, nursing and military students, only a per-credit plan is available.

-The Comprehensive Tuition Plan is an annual tuition that allows you to register for up to 36 credits in 12 months, while you can pay for each credit as you go with the Per Credit Plan.
+The Full-Time Flat Rate Tuition Plan is a term-based plan that allows you to register for 10 or more credits in a single term, while you can pay for each credit as you go with the Per Credit Plan.
 If you enroll in the Per Credit Tuition Plan, you pay for those credits at the time you register for a course.

 To estimate your tuition costs and determine which option is a better value for you, first figure out how many credits you plan to take within the year.
 Then check out this handy chart to compare the costs of each tuition plan for the amount of credits you want to pursue.